bosun-monitor/bosun/docs/system_configuration.md

 `Hostname = "bosun.example.com"`

 ### HTTPListen
-`HTTPListen` sets the HTTP IP and Port to Listen on.
-(TODO: Document what this will look like when we have SSL merged).
-The default if not specified is to listen on `:8070`
+`HTTPListen` sets the HTTP IP and Port to listen on.
+The default if not specified is to listen on `:8070`.
+However, if `HTTPSListen` is defined and `HTTPListen` is not defined there will be no default, and Bosun will only listen on HTTPS.

 Example:
 `HTTPListen = ":8080"`

 ### HTTPSListen
-(TODO: Document)
+`HTTPSListen` sets the HTTPS (SSL) IP and Port to listen on.
+This requires that `TLSCertFile` and `TLSKeyFile` are defined.

+### TLSCertFile
+The value of `TLSCertFile` is the path to the PEM encoded certificate bosun should use for `HTTPSListen`.
+In may contain intermediate certificates followed by the leaf certificate to form a chain.

+Example:
+`TLSCertFile = "/etc/ssl/certs/bosun.example.com.crt"`

+### TLSKeyFile
+The value of `TLSKeyFile` is the path to the PEM encoded private key that corresponds to the `TLSCertFile`.

+Example:
+`TLSKeyFile = "/etc/ssl/certs/bosun.example.com.key"`

 ### CheckFrequency
 `CheckFrequency` specifies the minimum interval that alert checks will run at on a schedule.
 The format of the value is the same as [Go's duration format](https://golang.org/pkg/time/#Duration.String).
-By default, alert checks are run at every `CheckFrequency` multipied by the `DefaultRunEvery` value.
+By default, alert checks are run at every `CheckFrequency` multiplied by the `DefaultRunEvery` value.
 This defaults to "5m".

 Example:
 `CheckFrequency = "1m"`